schaar/voteraid-1/readme.md

 # VoterAid

-*Stop voter intimidation before it starts.*

-# VoterAid

-*Stop voter intimidation before it starts.*
+*Stop voter intimidation at the source.*

 ## What it does